Location: 1 Bluff Ave, Westerly, R.I.

 - 2 tablespoons apple cider vinegar

 Heat oven to 400 degrees.
 In oven-safe bowl, combine butter, oil and water.
 Bake in bowl until butter starts to brown.
 Combine and sift all dry ingredients.
-Remove bowl from oven and fold in dry ingredients.
+Remove bowl from oven and fold in dry ingredients and apple cider vinegar.
 Chill for at least 2 hours.

 - 4 pounds apples, sliced thin (half Granny Smith, half Honeycrisp)

 - ¼ cup granulated sugar

 - 2 tablespoons lemon juice

 - 1 teaspoon cinnamon

 - 1 teaspoon cardamom